sameid/enableds/README.md

-# enableds - Re-enable and refresh all datasources #
+# enableds - Re-enable and refresh all datasources # - Refreshed only failed datasources.

 ## Running the script ##